bagas-na/express-personal-blog/README.md

 # Express Personal Blog

 A personal blog application built using Express, TypeScript, and Tailwind CSS.
 This project allows users to create, edit, and delete blog posts, demonstrating the implementation of a basic blogging platform with dynamic content rendering.
+This is part of [roadmap.sh](https://roadmap.sh)'s Backend [projects](https://roadmap.sh/backend/projects).
+Read more details about this project [here](https://roadmap.sh/projects/personal-blog).

 ## Features